mizrael/davidguida.net/src/_posts/2019-10-17-bad-test-coverage-results-no-worries.md

 At work by policy we have to ensure at least 70% of test coverage.
 However in one of my projects I was getting way worse results, in some cases even 0%.

-I&#8217;m pretty paranoid about testing, and when possible I tend to follow TDD along with the <a href="https://martinfowler.com/articles/practical-test-pyramid.html" target="_blank" rel="noreferrer noopener" aria-label="Test Pyramid (opens in a new tab)">Test Pyramid</a>.
+I'm pretty paranoid about testing, and when possible I tend to follow TDD along with the <a href="https://martinfowler.com/articles/practical-test-pyramid.html" target="_blank" rel="noreferrer noopener" aria-label="Test Pyramid (opens in a new tab)">Test Pyramid</a>.

 Long story short, I found out that if you have long running tests (eg. single tests taking more than 10 seconds to complete) **AND** you’re using .NET Core, the **dotnet test** command might terminate its execution **before** the report files get written.
 This will lead to bad results, in some cases even 0% ( which happened to me).